 The code won’t look like much when it’s in the editor, but once you publish the post or page you pasted it into, you’ll see your Ecwid store on your site.
 Below is an example of an embedded Ecwid store.

-Customizing the appearance of the embedded Ecwid store
+Customizing an embedded Ecwid store

 The shortcode you get from Settings → Ecwid Store uses defaults that will show all your products, organized by category, in three columns and three rows.
 You can customize the shortcode using special parameters, to add a search field or a shopping cart, customize the display of products, and more.